 Vendor Selection Criteria – 08 Critical Things to Consider

 Every successful organization and business understands the importance of investing & outsourcing.
 However, spending money isn’t always an easy decision that all business owners can make.
-As a result, you may have to hold off on making that vital business investment for quite some time that could potentially damage your own company in the long run.
-2022 is just around the corner, and it’s now time to maybe upgrade your phone system, redesign your website, replace the carpet in your office, or find yourself a new Tech Partner that could take your business to a whole new level.
+As a result, you may have to hold off on making that vital business investment for quite some time, which could potentially damage your own company in the long run.
+2023 is just around the corner, and it might be the time to upgrade apps, redesign your website, replace the carpet in your office, or find yourself a new Tech Partner that could take your business to a new level.

 If you are still wondering how to choose the perfect partner, then worry not because Savvycom is here to help.
-As we go over all the unforgettable Vendor Selection Criteria to answer your burning question: Who do I hire for the job?
+As we go over all the most critical Vendor Selection Criteria to answer your burning question: Who should I hire for the job?

 What Is Vendor Assessment?
 Why?

 At Savvycom, we are always on the case of evolving our services.
-The development team has regular technological updates that revolve around technology stack, languages, frameworks, etc., which minimizes loss and maximizes gain for our clients.
-As one of the most prestigious and trusted tech partners in Vietnam, we pride ourselves in providing our clients with only the best services in IT Outsourcing & Tech Solutions.
+The development team has regular technological updates that revolve around technology stack, languages, frameworks, etc., which minimizes loss and gains for our clients.
+As one of Vietnam’s most prestigious and trusted tech partners, we pride ourselves in providing our clients with only the best services in IT Outsourcing & Tech Solutions.